-In the opinion of the directors, there were no other significant changes in the state of affairs of the Fund that occurred during the financial year.
+In the opinion of the directors, there were no other significant changes in the state of affairs of the Fund that occurred during the financial period.

-Matters subsequent to the end of the financial year
+Matters subsequent to the end of the financial period

-No matter or circumstance has arisen since 30 June 2023 that has significantly affected, or may significantly affect:
+No matter or circumstance has arisen since 7 July 2023 that has significantly affected, or may significantly affect:

-- (i) the operations of the Fund in future financial years, or - (ii) the results of those operations in future financial years, or - (iii) the state of affairs of the Fund in future financial years.
+- (i) the operations of the Fund, or

+- (ii) the results of those operations, or

+- (iii) the state of affairs of the Fund.